-After a head on collision (or any car accident type) the longer you wait to file your lawsuit, the longer it will take for you to recover from your damages, possibly leaving you to deal with bill collectors for an extended time, or even forcing you into bankruptcy.
+After a head-on collision (or any car accident type), the longer you wait to file your lawsuit, the longer it will take to recover from your damages.
+This can leave you to deal with bill collectors for an extended time or even force you into bankruptcy.
 Contact an auto accident attorney as soon as you can to get the legal process started as soon as possible.

-Head on car collisions—those in which two cars collide at both of their front ends—can result in serious injuries.
-Often both vehicles involved are traveling at a relatively high rate of speed and one crosses the center line and crashes into the other.
-Despite the seat belt use rate being over 90 percent in Florida in 2017, that same year there were over 3,100 automobile deaths in the state.
-A variety of factors can contribute to head on collision accidents, including road conditions and distracted drivers.
+Head-on car collisions—those in which two cars collide at both of their front ends—can result in serious injuries.
+Often both vehicles are traveling at a relatively high rate of speed, and one crosses the center line and crashes into the other.
+Despite the reported seat belt use rate being over 90 percent in Florida recently, there were over 3,100 automobile deaths in the state in a recent year.
+Various factors can contribute to head-on collision accidents, including road conditions and distracted drivers.

 Immediately After Your Accident

-If you’ve been in a head on collision, you have likely suffered injuries.
+If you’ve been in a head-on collision, you have likely suffered injuries.
 What do you do after your accident now?
 These crashes are often terrifying, and you might feel traumatized and uncertain of what to do.

-Under Florida’s no-fault insurance law, drivers in the state are required to carry personal injury protection (PIP) insurance coverage on their vehicles covering the insured person, people operating the insured’s motor vehicle, passengers in the motor vehicle, and other persons struck by the motor vehicle who suffer bodily injury.
-This policy has to cover at least $10,000 in medical benefits for treatment of injuries caused by the accident, $10,000 in disability benefits, and $5,000 in death benefits.
+Under Florida’s no-fault insurance law, drivers in the state must carry personal injury protection (PIP) insurance coverage on their vehicles.
+PIP should cover the insured person, people operating the insured’s motor vehicle, passengers in the motor vehicle, and other people struck by the motor vehicle who suffer bodily injury.
+This policy has to cover at least $10,000 in medical benefits for treatment of injuries resulting from the accident, $10,000 in disability benefits, and $5,000 in death benefits.

-The Florida Legislature got tricky when it passed this legislation in 2012, though, and gave insurance providers a way to pay only 25 percent of medical costs by determining that you did not have an emergency medical condition.
-That’s right—insurance companies can claim that your injuries don’t satisfy policy requirements pay you only $2,500 on a $10,000 policy.
+The Florida Legislature got tricky when it passed this legislation and gave insurance providers a way to pay only 25 percent of medical costs by determining that you did not have an emergency medical condition.
+That’s right insurance companies can claim that your injuries don’t satisfy policy requirements and pay you only $2,500 on a $10,000 policy.

 To have your insurance company pay on your policy, you must submit your claim within 14 days of your accident.
-You claim simply will not be accepted after 14 days.
+The insurer will simply not accept your claim after 14 days.
 After that, the insurance company has 60 days to investigate your claim for the possibility of fraud.
 However, even if the company suspects fraud, it still must pay your claim within 30 days.

 Document all of the costs you incur associated with your accident.
 Keep all medical bills, from your ambulance ride to your last physical therapy appointment.
 Keep receipts in a safe place and keep them all together.